kerimedeiros/we-love-movies/README.md

 # WeLoveMovies | Application Server
-  This project is a backend API that was built using RESTful architecture to handle HTTP requests from a frontend client application (the [WeLoveMovies application](https://github.com/kerimedeiros/we-love-movies-client)).
+  This project is a backend API that was built using RESTful architecture to handle HTTP requests from a front end client application (the [WeLoveMovies application](https://github.com/kerimedeiros/we-love-movies-client)).
 The server allows users to search for movies, theaters, and reviews from the frontend application and provides update & delete capabilities for admin users.

 ## Deployed Application
 Server deployed here: https://we-love-movies-server-enwl.onrender.com/movies